-Survival data from static and fluctuating pCO2 x dissolved oxygen (DO) experiments on Menidia menidia.
-Four separate experiments were conducted over two consecutive years to determine the effects of static and fluctuating pCO2 x DO conditions on the early life survival and growth of the coastal forage fish, M. menidia.
+Growth data from static and fluctuating pCO2 x dissolved oxygen (DO) experiments on Menidia menidia.
+Four separate experiments were conducted over two consecutive years to determine the effects of static and fluctuating pCO2 $\times$ DO conditions on the early life survival and growth of the coastal forage fish, M. menidia.

-See related datasets: growth and carbonate chemistry.
+See related datasets: survival and carbonate chemistry.